tim-clifford/tim.clifford.lol/http/md/documents/technology-usage-manifesto.md

 4.0) I will not be pressured into using software without first taking the time to consider this manifesto.

-4.1) If I am pressured to contravene this manifesto against my will, I will seek solutions that contravene the aims in descending order.
+4.1) If I am pressured to contravene this manifesto against my will, and I cannot resist, I will seek solutions that contravene the aims in descending order.
 If Aim 1 must be contravened, it should be done in a way that compromises the smallest amount of the least sensitive data possible.

-4.2) When transferring data to a person who does not comply with this manifesto or a similar one, I will assume it is public and compromised.
+4.2) When transferring data to a person who does not comply with this manifesto or a similar one, but nonetheless through a method which, on my end, does not contravene this manifesto, I will assume the data becomes "obscure" (unless it is already public).
 (Aims 1 and 4)

 4.3) I will not use a proprietary messaging service, unless it can be adequately bridged to a FOSS client.
 (Aims 1 and 2)